AdamAmusa/EmergingTech/README.md

 ```

 ### Eliza Component
-No additional installation is required.
+You don't need to do any additional installation.
 The project uses standard web technologies.

 ##  Usage